TouchDesigner/TouchEngine-Windows/README.md

 		// Continue to use the instance
 	}

 If working with textures, create and associate a TEGraphicsContext suitable for your needs.
-A graphics context provides functionality to work with textures using your chosen graphics API.
+A graphics context directs TouchEngine to use a specific graphics device, and provides functionality to work with textures using your chosen graphics API.
 Alternatively you can create and associate a TEAdapter to indicate a device without the full functionality of a graphics context.
 If neither are associated, the instance will select a device as it sees fit.

-	if (result == TEResultSuccess)
+	// See TEGraphicsContext.h to create a suitable context if (result == TEResultSuccess)
 	{
 		result = TEInstanceAssociateGraphicsContext(instance, context);